microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 [Install the Azure PowerShell Cmdlets](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps)

 The Azure PowerShell Cmdlets are functionally equivalent to the Azure CLI and can be used to complete all of the challenges instead of the Azure CLI.
-However, the Azure PowerShell Cmdlets are required for the PowerShell DSC challenges.

 ### Azure Cloud Shell

 The Azure Cloud Shell is a free interactive Bash or PowerShell shell that you can use to run the Azure CLI or PowerShell Cmdlets needed to complete the hackathon challenges.
 It has common Azure tools pre-installed and configured to use with your account.
 Just click the **Copy** button to copy the code, paste it into the Cloud Shell, and then press enter to run it.
 There are a few ways to launch the Cloud Shell:

+***GF NOTE: The images in the three rows of this table are broken.
+I suggest finding that image and putting it into the repo directly so you don't have to rely on an external site keeping it where you think it is***
 |  |   |
 |-----------------------------------------------|---|
 | Click **Try It** in the upper right corner of a code block. | ![Cloud Shell in this article](https://github.com/MicrosoftDocs/azure-docs/raw/master/includes/media/cloud-shell-try-it/cli-try-it.png) |